BiggerPockets/patterns/_patterns/use-null-object-pattern-to-implement-guest-users.md

 # Why?

-See the problems above.
 Using the null object pattern for guest users will result in:

 ## 1. Less footguns

-No more crashes when you call `current_user.investor_leads` and the user is logged out.
+No more crashes if calling `current_user.some_method` and the user is logged out.

 ## 2. Simpler code at the call site

-As seen above in the examples, we're pushing complexity into `GuestSocialUser` and `User`.

-This results in simpler call site code around `current_user`.
+Pushing complexity into `GuestSocialUser` and `User` means simpler call site code around `current_user`.

+The cyclomatic complexity of the `if current_user` would be pushed into one place - inside the factory method.

 ## 3. Easier to reason about

-There's an extra abstraction, but you only need to look in there when you want to understand how it works.

-The details will be hidden behind the user duck type.

-At the call sites the code will be simpler, so will be easier to reason about.

-In addition, there will be one place in the codebase - `GuestSocialUser` - that will describe the behaviour of a logged out or guest user.
+One class - `GuestSocialUser` - describes the behaviour of a logged out or guest user.

-Currently this behaviour is scattered throughout the codebase on a case by case basis.
+If an engineer wants to understand the behaviour of a guest user, they have one class to look in.

+This might also make the feature access checks code easier to reason about too.

 ## 4. Improved consistency

-Just pass around `user`.
+Pass around `user`.
 No need for special `if` cases that cover different edge cases.

-Get user.
-Call method you want.
 One programming model means consistency.

 ## 5. Simplifies tracking

-Currently we need to pass around `user_id` and `anonymous_id` over and over again.
+Currently we pass around `user_id` and `anonymous_id` together.

 This is a [Data Clump](https://sourcemaking.com/refactoring/smells/data-clumps) code smell.

-By encapsulating both these methods into the user abstraction, all the tracking code would become radically simpler and easier to reason about.
+By encapsulating both these methods into the user abstraction, all the tracking code would become simpler and easier to reason about.

 # Drawbacks

 * An extra model - `GuestSocialUser` - will attract significant extra complexity
 * Wide reaching change across the codebase - this move would have to be done gradually over many PRs
 * Another abstraction to reason about when debugging

+[^1]: A logged in user should have both a user ID and anonymous ID, whereas a guest user just has anonymous ID.
+However, they should always be sent to Segment as two separate fields, otherwise users will be incorrectly identified.